-UC Santa Barbara’s Gevirtz Graduate School of Education, supported by the UCSB Committee on Education Policy, announces the 2016-17 “Policy Goes to School” Lecture Series.
-The three talks – all free and open to the public – will examine areas where current academic research sheds light on policy dilemmas in education, concerning topics such as special education, history, and cost-benefit analyses.
+UC Santa Barbara’s Gevirtz Graduate School of Education announces the 2017-18 “Policy Goes to School” Lecture Series.
+The three talks – all free and open to the public – will examine areas where current academic research sheds light on policy dilemmas in education.